jint-method/model-view-viewmodel-controller/README.md

 1. viewmodel is destoryed
     1. collect child viewmodels
     1. destory viewmodels
-        1. repeat 🔁
+        1. 🔁

 # Communication

-Local controllers can directly communication with other controllers or external controllers.
-Only parent controllers are allowed to communication with it their viewmodels.
+- local controllers can directly communication with other controllers
+- local controllers can directly communicate with external controllers
+- local controllers can communicate with their viewmodels via an [Actor Model](https://en.wikipedia.org/wiki/Actor_model) based messaging system
+- local controllers cannot communicate with another controllers viewmodels
+- viewmodels cannot communicate with other viewmodels
+- viewmodels can communicate with their parent controller